piyushkp03/News-Weather-Report/README.md

 # News-Weather-Report
-It tells the current news and current weather report
+It tells the current news and weather report